jrdeslippe/perfportsite/docs/case_studies/qcd/kokkos_implementation.md

 Note that the site index dimension is a runtime dimension (denoted by ```*```) whereas the other dimensions - color and spin - are fixed (denoted by ```[const]```).
 Explicitly stating this is recommended by the kokkos developers because it should help the compiler to optimize the code.

-In the [Wilsion operator class](./code_structure.md#wilson_operator), all what we need to do is to insert the kokkos parallel dispatcher.
+In the [Wilson operator class](./code_structure.md#wilson_operator), all what we need to do is to insert the kokkos parallel dispatcher.
 Hence it becomes

 ```C++
 template<typename GT, typename ST, typename TST>